Water firms face growing criticism over beach sewage

 A government spokesperson said ministers expected water companies "to take urgent action on this issue or face fines".

+This protects properties from flooding and prevents sewage from backing up into streets and homes.

+Untreated sewage is normally screened and passed through storage tanks before being dumped.

-They said firms had already faced legal action from regulators, pointing out the Environment Agency's prosecutions against water and sewage companies since 2015 had resulted in fines of over £137m.
+The government said firms had already faced legal action from regulators, pointing out the Environment Agency's prosecutions against water and sewage companies since 2015 had resulted in fines of more than £137m.

+Last year Southern Water was fined a record £90m for "deliberately" dumping billions of litres of raw sewage into the sea, which the company said was the result of "negligence".

 But Mr Sharkey told BBC Breakfast: "I'm afraid what you're looking at is simply the result of 30 years of underinvestment by the water industry, 30 years of profiteering, 30 years of regulatory failure, and 30 years of a vacuum of political oversight and government failing to take proper control for this industry."